kostek001/pkgs/README.md

-# nixos-pkgs
+# kostek001-pkgs

-Collection of packages and modules in a flake.
+Collection of Nix packages and modules in a flake.

 ## Features